MartinP211125/TripWhiz/README.md

 Before you run the application, you need to set up your API tokens.

+### Publish the Batabase

+Runn the update-database command to apply all the migrations.

 ### 🔐 Required API Keys

 This application requires the following API keys: